-As a public company, and particularly since January 1, 2020, when we ceased to be an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, we incur and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
+As a public company, we incur and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The Nasdaq Global Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Our management and other personnel devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations have increased our legal and financial compliance costs and will make some activities more time-consuming and costly.

 Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, we are required to furnish a report by our management on our internal control over financial reporting.
-As of January 1, 2020, we are also required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm because we are no longer an emerging growth company.
-To maintain compliance with Section 404, we will continue to document and evaluate our internal control over financial reporting, which is both costly and challenging.
+On January 1, 2020, we became subject to the requirement to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm because we were no longer an emerging growth company.
+Although the SEC has provided smaller reporting companies relief from this requirement to include an attestation report in March 2020, to maintain compliance with other provisions of Section 404, we will continue to document and evaluate our internal control over financial reporting, which is both costly and challenging.
 In this regard, we will continue to dedicate internal resources, potentially engage outside consultants and adopt a detailed work plan to assess and document the adequacy of internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are functioning as documented and implement a continuous reporting and improvement process for internal control over financial reporting.
-Despite our efforts, there is a risk that neither we nor our independent registered public accounting firm will be able to conclude, within the prescribed timeframe or at all, that our internal control over financial reporting is effective as required by Section 404.
-If we or our independent registered public accounting firm identify one or more material weaknesses in our internal control over financial reporting, it could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our consolidated financial statements.
+Despite our efforts, there is a risk that neither we nor, if required, our independent registered public accounting firm will be able to conclude, within the prescribed timeframe or at all, that our internal control over financial reporting is effective as required by Section 404.
+If we or our independent registered public accounting firm identify one or more material weaknesses in our internal control over financial reporting, it could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our consolidated financial statements